campovski/FilmbaseKeeper/README.md

 come unsorted.
 If you want to sort them, click on column name (*Title*, *Year* or *Disk*).
 It will sort on column selected.

-Were you ever worried about having the same movie on multiple disk?
+Were you ever worried about having the same movie on multiple disks?
 Well, you can now check all such movies by going to *Options/View duplicates*.

 You can also search for certain movies by going to *Options/Search*.
 You can search